 How should I prepare for my first acupuncture appointment?

-- If you are a woman seeking treatment for infertility, please also complete our Female Fertility Support Questionnaire.
+Bring your completed Patient Registration and Health History Form & Consent for Treatment (or come 15 minutes early to fill them out here).
+If you are a woman seeking treatment for Fertility, please also complete our Female Fertility Support Questionnaire.

 How are acupuncture points chosen for my treatment?

 Each point has specific functions and indications.
 We will select points specifically for each treatment based upon your current health status and goals.

 Why don’t you put needles into the painful area?

 In this clinic, we rarely put needles where you are having pain.
 We use the Balance Method, developed by Dr. Richard Tan, an internationally known expert (and author of 4 acupuncture books).
 Dr. Tan explains: When you want to turn on a ceiling light, you don’t have to climb a ladder to do it.
 You just flip on the wall switch that controls the ceiling light.
 And to turn off the light, you flip the switch off.
 In the same way, we insert needles into your arms and legs (and sometimes your head & ears) to turn on (and strengthen) certain parts of your body and to turn off painful sensations (muscle tightness / spasm, burning, numbness…) and other problems.
 All conditions, even back pain, can be treated in this way.
 This allows you to stay fully clothed and nap in a comfortable recliner during treatment.

 - Get plenty of rest.
 Studies show that people who are rested have fewer illnesses and fewer hospitalizations.
 They have less chance of being overweight and are able to cope better with the ups and downs of daily life.

 - Breathe deeply and often.
 Deep breathing is effective for reducing stress, reducing muscle tightness and tension, and improving mental focus and concentration.
 It is also a great way to help you stop smoking!